DinethPrabashana/core4/README.md

 ## Key Features

 - **Image Comparison:** Upload and compare a standard "Baseline" image with a "Thermal" (maintenance) image.
+- **Persistent Data Storage:** All transformer and inspection data is saved in a robust SQLite database.
 - **AI-Powered Analysis:** A Python backend uses computer vision techniques (image alignment, color difference analysis) to automatically detect hot spots and other anomalies.
 - **Anomaly Classification:** AI automatically classifies anomalies as `Faulty` or `Potentially Faulty` and identifies subtypes like `LooseJoint` or `PointOverload`.
 - **Interactive Annotations:** View AI-detected anomalies as bounding boxes directly on the thermal image.